ankit7540/RamanSpecCalibration/python_module/intensity_calibration/Obtaining_wavelength_sensitivity/README.md

 | 6 | 1.2955     | 1.1287               | 859.83    | -642.81   | 3.26    |

+Header should be absent in the data files.
+If header are kep, then edit line numbers  39-44 and add 'skiprows' argument.
+See numpy.loadtxt for details.

-There are three functions for computing the residuals, `residual_linear`, `residual_quadratic` and `residual_cubic`.
+There are four functions for computing the residuals, `residual_linear`, `residual_quadratic`, `residual_cubic` and `residual_quartic`.
 The  path to the data waves in the specific usage is to be modified.
-See following code block,
+See following code block in the python file,
 ```
 #********************************************************************
 # Load data files